 obligations for adjoining countries.

-During the first stage of this project a 180 km pipeline is planned to be built between the 2 seas.
+The World Bank financed a feasibility survey for this project and in February 2016 an agreement between Israel and Jordan was signed for actualizing it.
+Under this agreement 4 pipes will carry water from the Red Sea to the Dead Sea.
+During the first stage of the project a 180 km pipeline is planned to be built between the 2 seas.
 This pipeline will carry approximately 200 million cubic meters a year and will be used in part to fill up the shrinking Dead Sea and in part for desalination purposes.
-The World Bank agreed to finance a feasibility survey for the project, to be completed by 2011.

 project undertaken will require the cooperation of all parties.
 Regardless of